By Dino Flammia, New Jersey 101.5

-Olinda Young and Jeannette Brown, both down on their luck 10 years ago, met through Bridgewater-based HomeSharing, Inc. (Photo provided by HomeSharing, Inc.)
+[Caption: Olinda Young and Jeannette Brown, both down on their luck 10 years ago, met through Bridgewater-based HomeSharing, Inc. (Photo courtesy of HomeSharing, Inc.) ]

 One had just learned of a worsening cancer diagnosis and never really preferred to live alone.
 The other had just been a victim of identity fraud and, without a job, was carrying a ton of credit card debt.